niwo/cloudstack_client/README.md

 ```

 ## Features
+  - Interactive console for playing with the CloudStack API: ```cloudstack_client console```
-  - Dynamically builds API methods based on the lisApis function of CloudStack
+  - Dynamically builds API methods based on the listApis function of CloudStack
   - Command names are converted to match Ruby naming conventions (i.e. ListVirtualMachines becomes list_virtual_machines)
-  - Accepts Ruby style args passed to commands (i.e. list_all: true becomes listall=true)
+  - Accepts Ruby Hash arguments passed to commands as options (i.e. list_all: true becomes listall=true)
-  - makes sure all required arguments are passed
+  - Makes sure all required arguments are passed
   - Removes unsupported arguments and arguments with nil values from commands

 ## Usage